pepkit/pepspec/docs/specification.md

 "frog_3h", "RRBS", "frog", "", "", "frog_data"
 ```

 A sample table with no attributes satisfies the generic PEP requriement, but it isn't really useful for an actual analysis.
 Therefore, tools that use PEPs should make use of the PEP validation framework to specify further requirements.
-For more details, see the [How to guide for PEP validation](howto_schema.md).
+For more details, see the [How-to guide for PEP validation](howto_schema.md).

 ## Subsample table specification